JosepLleal/Research_Buff_Manager/docs/README.md

 Well, now that the topic has been properly introduced, let’s head to a very simple implementation of a **Buff manager**.
 Our goal is simple, create effects with XML, read and pass them into code and apply them correctly.

 ## Creation of effects
-The first step to do in order to create effects is to create an **structure** containing all the data that an effect will need:
+The first step to do in order to create effects is to create an **struct** containing all the data that an effect will need:

 <p align="center">
   <img src="https://raw.githubusercontent.com/JosepLleal/Research_Buff_Manager/master/docs/images/effect_structure.png">